openfido/openfido/README.md

 tests performed by CircleCI.

 Endpoints have been documented with [swagger](https://swagger.io/blog/news/whats-new-in-openapi-3-0/), which is configured to be easily explored in the default `run.py` configuration.
 When the flask server is running visit http://localhost:5000/apidocs to see documentation and interact with the API directly.

+## Authentication Roles

+This package includes a subset of libraries for role-based application authentication.
+To use it, simply include this library in your project's
+dependencies:

+Configure your application to use your application's specific roles:

+    from enum import IntEnum, unique

+    @unique
+    class ExamplePermissions(IntEnum):
+        """ Permissions used for Flask endpoints """

+        ROLE_1 = 1
+        ROLE_2 = 2

+Make sure that your application's [Flask Migrate](https://flask-migrate.readthedocs.io/en/latest/) configuration includes the tables used to manage these roles.

+    # file that sets up 'db':
+    from roles.models import db as roles_db

+    # import your own models
+    from .models import db

+Finally, make a decorator to enforce these permissions in your views:

+    from roles.decorators import make_permission_decorator

+    permissions_required = make_permission_decorator(ExamplePermissions)

+    @permissions_required([ExamplePermissions.ROLE_1])
+    @route("/protected_route")
+    def protected_route():
+        return 'private info'

+HTTP clients must then pass a `Authentication` header with a bearer token containing an api_key.

+TODO how to create these api_keys.

 ## Deployment